-Our specialized customized international programs include one-day seminars, week-long visits, and monthly programs catering to our guests in a variety of instructional and professional areas.
+Our customized international programs include one-day seminars, week-long visits, and monthly programs catering to our guests in a variety of instructional and professional areas.
 We provide customized educational seminars, academic training programs, intercultural communication, and practical training alone or coupled with English language training.
 Our New York City location allows us to take full advantage of the widest possible range of business and cultural life in order to create unique and individualized programs.
 Visit the college virtual tour

 Global Programs and Initiatives